 Exhibition featuring clothing and personal artefacts of late Mexican artist Frida Kahlo.
 Open 10am-5.45pm.
 Tickets: £15.
 Victoria & Albert Museum, Cromwell Road, South Kensington, SW7 2RL.
 Nearest station: South Kensington.
 For tickets, visit the V&A website.

 - Now until Christmas : Casa Bonita pop-up

 Latin American-themed pop-up bar featuring classic cocktails, Mexican street food and DJ spinning Latin beats.
 Open Mon-Sat 2pm-1am, Sun 2pm-11pm.
 Free entry.
 Casa Bonita, 5 Kingly Street, Soho, W1B 5PF.
 Nearest station: Oxford Circus or Piccadilly Circus.
 Visit Casa Bonita’s website.
 Check out Metro Girl’s blog post on the pop-up.

 - Now until early June 2019 : Sculpture In The City 2018/2019

 Free public art exhibition, bringing contemporary pieces to the streets and spaces of the City of London.
 At various sites around the Square Mile.
 Nearest stations: Fenchurch Street, Monument or Liverpool Street.
 For more information and a map of the artworks, visit the City Of London’s official website.
 Check out Metro Girl’s gallery of the 2017/2018 exhibition.

 For a guide to London’s pop-up summer cinemas, click here.

 Find out where’s London’s nearest lavender fields are.

-Posted on 31 July 2018, in Entertainment, Families, Festivals, London, Theatre and tagged August 2018, Bank Holiday, london, school holidays, summer 2018, Things to do in London, What's On Guide.
+Posted on 31 Jul 2018, in Entertainment, Families, Festivals, London, Theatre and tagged August 2018, Bank Holiday, London, school holidays, summer 2018, Things to do in London, What's On Guide.
 Bookmark the permalink.
 17 Comments.